Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Introduction and literature review

-The aim of the present paper is to build on these insights and propose a tractable dynamic model of production networks that makes inventories, quantity constraints, and network structure central, and to establish the existence of a resilience--to-fragility phase transition akin to that found in delay propagation models on complex networks \citep{Dekker2021,Moran2024-bw,Moran2025-xm}.
-In our setting, the analogue of time buffers is the amount of input goods that firms keep on hand to upstream disturbances in the supply chain.
-When such precautionary inventories are too low for a given level of idiosyncratic productivity shocks, the network becomes prone to system-wide disruptions, even in the absence of aggregate shocks.
+\paragraph{Disequilibrium economics and our contribution.} Our contribution sits at the intersection of these four literatures.
+We propose a tractable dynamical model of production networks that makes inventories, quantity constraints, and network structure central, while establishing the existence of a resilience-to-fragility boundary -- analogous to a phase transition in statistical physics -- akin to what is observed in delay propagation models on complex networks \citep{Dekker2021,Moran2024-bw,Moran2025-xm}.
+In our setting, the analogue of time buffers is the amount of input goods that firms store to absorb upstream disturbances in the supply chain.
+For a given magnitude of productivity shocks, when precautionary inventories are too low the network becomes prone to system-wide disruptions, even in the absence of aggregate shocks.
+This provides theoretical foundations for the fragility patterns observed in ARIO-type simulations \citep{Hallegatte2008-lq,Henriet2012}, a disequilibrium complement to the equilibrium fragility threshold of \citet{Elliott2022}, and a concrete mechanism for the ``small shocks, large cycles'' puzzle.

 Our model is deliberately stylised.
 Firms produce a single good using Leontief technologies with perishable, non-substitutable intermediate inputs; they face idiosyncratic productivity shocks and follow simple, myopic rules for adjusting production targets and orders.
-We show that, despite its simplicity, this framework generates (i) a well-defined transition line in the space of shock volatility and inventory buffers that separates a stable stochastic steady state from a crisis-prone regime; (ii) a sharp increase and apparent divergence of aggregate volatility as this line is approached from above; and (iii) strong effects of supplier diversification and rewiring capacity on the location and even existence of this critical boundary.
-We characterize the transition using numerical simulations and provide an analytical description in a high-connectivity, high-perishability limit.
+The key parameter is the depth of precautionary inventories $\kappa$: $\kappa = 0$ corresponds to just-in-time operation, while $\kappa = n$ means a firm holds enough inputs to sustain production for $n+1$ periods even if upstream supply is entirely cut off.
+We show that, despite its simplicity, this framework generates a sharp transition -- analogous to a phase transition in statistical physics -- between a resilient and a fragile, crisis-prone regime.